Why Is Livestock Grazing Still Permitted in Federal Wilderness Areas?

 Updates

-Reavis-Tortilla Allotment - On March 4, 2025, the Forest Service’s response to Freedom of Information Act (FOIA) request #2025-FS-WO-03917-F revealed that a grazing permit had been secretly issued for the Tonto National Forest’s long-vacant Reavis-Tortilla grazing allotment, located in the arid Superstition Wilderness.
 The allotment hadn’t been grazed since at least 1994, when the permit was cancelled for permittee non-compliance.
-An EA was subsequently completed for the allotment and a decision notice to resume grazing was issued on July 31, 1996.
-Several appeals were filed, so on October 4, 1996, the decision was rescinded.
-In his withdrawal letter, Mesa District Ranger Arthur Wirtz explained that further analysis was needed before any decisions were made for the allotment.
-His letter also stated that, "When any future decisions are made regarding livestock management on the Reavis and Tortilla Study Area, they will be available for public review and appeal."
+In 1996 an EA was completed and a decision notice issued in July to re-authorize grazing on the allotment.
+That decision, however, was then rescinded due to an appeal on October 4, 1996.
+In his decision withdrawal letter, Mesa District Ranger Arthur Wirtz explained that further analysis was needed before any decisions were made for the allotment.
+His letter also stated that, “When any future decisions are made regarding livestock management on the Reavis and Tortilla Study Area, they will be available for public review and appeal.”
 That promise wasn’t kept.